R4ph3rd/interactops/user-tests/user-test_script.md

 ## Introduction

 > This is a first survey to fix your possible experiences with some remote desktop controllers.
-Feel free to add any other informations if you think it has importance.

-1. Name, Firstname
+1. Surname, Name
-2. Work field
+2. Work Field
 3. Do you keep your phone close to you when you work on your computer ?
 4. Have you already experienced some gestures with your phone ?
 Enabling a feature without intreacting with the screen ?
+5. How much do you interact with you phone when using your computer?
-5. Have you already used a presentation controller ?
+6. Have you already used a presentation controller ?
 (Kinda a TV command for PC)
-6. Did you use any phone companion for your OS ? (eg. KDE Connect for Linux or Phone Assistant on Windows or a MacOS specific).
+7. Did you use any phone companion for your OS ? (eg. KDE Connect for Linux or Phone Assistant on Windows or a MacOS specific).
-7. If so, which features are embeeded ?
-What do you miss in your use ?
+8. If so, which features were embedded ?
+What did you miss when using them ?

-## User scenario
+## User Scenario

-> The scenario is splited in X parts.
-Before starting each part of the usability test, I'll ask how you would imagine some kind of interactions.
-I'd like you answer as naturally as possible, every ideas that come up in order that you will compare them with the ones you will meet during this part of the scenario.
+> The scenario is splitted in X parts.
+Before starting each part of the usability test, you would be asked how would you imagine some kind of interactions.
+I  Please answer as naturally as possible, any ideas that come up from your experience, will be compared with the ones you exposed to you during this part of the scenario.

-> We'll start usability tests.
-For this, we'll follow a scripted narration to make you discover step by step the prototype and you'll have to face differents situations to performs actions which can be general or specific to the given context.
-Please make sure to verbalize as much as possible your thoughts, to describe even something that could appear useless to you or saying loud that you're looking for how to achieve the asked task.
+> Usuability Tests will be starting.
+For this, a scripted narration will be followed to make you discover step by step the prototype, so you will have to face differents situations to perform actions which can be general or specific to the given context.
+Please, make sure to verbalize and explain as much as possible your thoughts, to describe even something that could appear useless to you or saying at loud that how to do the asked task.

 ### Ideal Scenario